AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Abstract

 \section{Abstract}

 Most modern approaches for domain adaptive semantic segmentation rely on continued access to source data during adaptation, which may be infeasible due to computational or privacy constraints.
-We focus on \emph{source-free} domain adaptation for semantic segmentation, wherein a source model must adapt itself to a new target domain given only unlabeled target data.
-We propose Self-Supervised Selective Self-Training (\method), a source-free adaptation algorithm that first uses the model's pixel-level predictive consistency across diverse views of each target image along with model confidence to classify pixel predictions as either reliable or unreliable.
-Next, the model is self-trained, using predicted pseudolabels for reliable predictions and pseudolabels inferred via a selective interpolation strategy for unreliable ones. \method matches or improves upon the state-of-the-art in source free adaptation on 3 standard benchmarks for semantic segmentation within a single epoch of adaptation.
+We focus on source-free domain adaptation for semantic segmentation, wherein a source model must adapt itself to a new target domain given only unlabeled target data.
+We propose Augmentation Consistency-guided Self-training (\method), a source-free adaptation algorithm that uses the model's pixel-level predictive consistency across diverse, automatically generated views of each target image along with model confidence to identify reliable pixel predictions, and selectively self-trains on those. \method achieves state-of-the-art results for source-free adaptation on 3 standard benchmarks for semantic segmentation, all within a simple to implement and fast to converge method.